FPGro/cellrefiner/README.md

 **Step 1: Create and activate a virtual environment**

-We recommend using conda or mamba for environment management.
+We recommend using Conda or Mamba for environment management.
 To install Mamba, see https://github.com/conda-forge/miniforge.
 ```bash
 mamba create -n cellrefiner_env python=3.9
 mamba activate cellrefiner_env